 - Capitalization – are proper nouns and the beginnings of sentences capitalized correctly?

 - Punctuation marks – periods, question marks, exclamation marks, quotations, ellipses, parenthesis, etc. Was every mark turned in the right direction when you typed it?
 Is it in the proper place in the sentence?
 If a word in a language other than English is used, is it accented correctly?

 - Tenses – Do you know when to use lie, lay, or laid?
 I’m always looking that one up.
-The English language is filled with tons of them.
+The English language is filled with tons of these confusing tenses.

 - Definitions – Are you using every word correctly?
 Is there any chance that you are using it wrong?

 If you’re not sure about something, ALWAYS look it up.
 Google is right on your phone or computer.
 Keep Google open on your browser, but try not to fall down a rabbit hole of searches or get distracted by your social media, news pages, games, etc. They are a writer’s worst enemy.

 If you’re old school, keep your reference books within arm’s reach.
 Otherwise, you’re not going to feel like getting up to retrieve it when you have a question and just guess which defeats the purpose of editing.

 Snoopy Has His Work Cut Out For Him Typing on a Typewriter